Blue-gray gnatcatcher

-The blue-gray gnatcatcher or blue-grey gnatcatcher (Polioptila caerulea) is a very small songbird native to North America.
+The blue-gray gnatcatcher (Polioptila caerulea) is a very small gnatcatcher native to North America.

 Description

 It is 10–13 cm in length, 6.3 in (16 cm) in wingspan, and weighing only 5–7 g.
 Adult males are blue-gray on the upperparts with white underparts, slender dark bill, and a long black tail edged in white.
 Females are less blue, while juveniles are greenish-gray.
 Both sexes have a white eye ring.

 Distribution and habitat

 The blue-gray gnatcatcher's breeding habitat includes open deciduous woods and shrublands in southern Ontario, the eastern and southwestern United States, and Mexico.
 Though gnatcatcher species are common and increasing in number while expanding to the northeast, it is the only one to breed in Eastern North America.
 They migrate to the southern United States, Mexico, northern Central America (Belize, Guatemala, and Honduras), Cuba, the Bahamas, the Turks and Caicos Islands, and the Cayman Islands.